sudoplatform-labs/ffi-tutorials/Wrapper_Java_Kotlin/readme.md

 ## Generating the Kotlin Language Wrapper

-With the newly created *uniffi-bindgen*, we can create the Kotlin wrapper via the commandline by entering:
+With the newly created *uniffi-bindgen*, we can create the Kotlin wrapper via the command line by entering:

  ```cargo run --bin uniffi-bindgen generate src/library.udl --language kotlin```